 When applying for nonprofit, tax-exempt status under federal law, churches usually must receive a nonprofit status from their state government.
 Contact the Secretary of State office.
 Once this is accomplished, a church would apply for the status of a public charity and the designation as a “501 (c) (3)” organization according to IRS statutes.
 This classification affects both the activities that the organization may engage in and the manner in which contributions will be treated.

 It is advisable to meet with an attorney to discuss the process of incorporation and applying for the 501 (c) (3) status with the IRS.
-The as a denomination has it’s group 501 (c) (3) status but it is strongly recommended that each church also take this added step.
+The PCG as a denomination has it’s group 501 (c) (3) status but it is strongly recommended that each church also take this added step.

 The Internal Revenue Code defines and sets forth guidelines and qualifications for a nonprofit corporation.
 These include the drafting of Articles of Incorporation and Bylaws.
 These documents lay out